In this guide, I’ll analyze the latest Ford F-150 generations, revealing the best years of the F-150 to buy and the worst Ford F-150 years to avoid.

 The Best Years: 2019, 2020

-Tech-wise, the F-150 was outfitted with Ford’s Co-Pilot360, an advanced suite of driver-assistance features that included Automatic Emergency Braking, Lane-Keeping System, and the Blind Spot Information System with Cross-Traffic Alert.
+Tech-wise, Ford wasn’t fooling around.
+They introduced Co-Pilot360, a suite of driver-assistance features so intelligent, it’s like having a co-pilot who never asks, “Are we there yet?”
+We’re talking Automatic Emergency Braking, Lane-Keeping System, and Blind Spot Information System with Cross-Traffic Alert.

 The Worst Years: 2015, 2016, 2017, 2018